schackartk/Sudoku/README.md

  * You cannot change the numbers provided at the beginning of the game (shown in green)
  * Each row, column and 3x3 grid cannot contain any repeated digits

+The game has three `--difficulty` levels: Easy, Medium, and Hard.